cloudnative-pg/cloudnative-pg/docs/src/faq.md

 The most basic approach to running PostgreSQL in Kubernetes is to have a pod, which is the smallest unit of deployment in Kubernetes, running a Postgres container with no replica.
-The volume hosting the Postgres data directory is mounted on the pod and it usually resides on network storage.
-In this case, Kubernetes simply restarts the pod in case of a problem, or moves it on another Kubernetes node.
+The volume hosting the Postgres data directory is mounted on the pod, and it usually resides on network storage.
+In this case, Kubernetes restarts the pod in case of a problem or moves it to another Kubernetes node.

 The most sophisticated approach is to run PostgreSQL using an operator.
 An operator is an extension of the Kubernetes controller and defines how a complex application works in business continuity contexts.
-The operator pattern is currently the state of the art in Kubernetes for this purpose.
-An operator simulates the work of a human operator, in an automated and programmatic way.
+The operator pattern is currently state of the art in Kubernetes for this purpose.
+An operator simulates the work of a human operator in an automated and programmatic way.

 Postgres is a complex application, and an operator not only needs to